The Ultimate Guide to Lavender Fertilizer Requirements

 The Best Soil for Lavender: Tips for Creating the Perfect Mix: In this post Cooper has you covered on the importance of good soil for indoor lavender plants.
 Lavender plants require well-draining soil with good air circulation and can be prone to root rot if the soil is too wet.
 The surrounding soil's pH level should also be taken into account since lavender prefers alkaline soil with a pH level between 6.5 and 8.0.
 The post breaks down alkaline vs. acidic soil pH levels and explains the importance of avoiding poor soil for plant growth.
 It also provides steps to make a homemade lavender soil mix, including testing the soil pH, and discusses how to amend the soil with lime or sulfur to create a favorable growing environment for healthy lavender plants.

 Thanks for visiting the blog today for this post about lavender fertilizer requirements!
-If you would like to explore how to fertilize other herb plants please visit my What You Need to Know About Fertilizing Herbs: Nurturing Nature’s Bounty post.
-I’m so glad you stopped by today!
+If you would like to explore how to fertilize other herb plants please visit my What You Need to Know About Fertilizing Herbs post.
+From crafts to infused oils, the Herb Index has more DIY inspiration.
+I'm so glad you stopped by today!

 Happy gardening!